jhsoftware/SimpleFailover-Docs/README.md

 ### Front-matter

-At the top of each file is a section with meta data.
-This section starts and ends with with three dashes (---) on a line by itself.
+At the top of each file is a section with metadata.
+This section starts and ends with three dashes (---) on a line by itself.
 In other similar documentation projects, this section is in YAML format.
-That is also the plan for this project, but it we haven't gotten to that just yet.
+That is also the plan for this project, but we haven't gotten to that just yet.
-For now it is just a line based collection of properties - one property per line.
+For now, it is just a line based collection of properties - one property per line.
 Each line consisting of a key value pair.

 For the '_TOC.md' file, there are 3 required properties: